Email: J dot Wardhaugh at warwick dot ac dot uk

 My research focuses on modern French politics and culture.
 I'm especially fascinated by the relationship between the two: street politics, satire and caricature, and the interplay between individual commitments and imagined communities.
 My current research project is a study of the importance of play — verbal, visual, and physical — in the political culture of the Third Republic (1870–1940).
 I am also involved in two further projects as part of funded research networks: one on Constructing Europe and the other on the effects of the Munich Crisis of 1938 on the peoples of Europe and beyond.

 My first monograph, In Pursuit of the People: Political Culture in France, 1934–39 (Palgrave Macmillan, 2009) explored the battle between left and right to organise the people as political actors in the 1930s, and to imagine them as a community.

-With a broader perspective, my new book on Popular Theatre and Political Utopia in France, 1870–1940: Active Citizens (Palgrave Macmillan, 2017) reveals the importance of popular theatre to the creation of community in both theory and practice.
+With a broader perspective, my recent book on Popular Theatre and Political Utopia in France, 1870–1940: Active Citizens (Palgrave Macmillan, 2017) reveals the importance of popular theatre to the creation of community in both theory and practice.
 Tracing the uses of theatre in political integration and subversion, it throws new light on the dynamics between the republican French state and more radical or dissident groups, including regionalists, anarchists, socialists, communists and royalists.

 The persistent significance of the French extreme right, and the wider development of right-wing politics and culture, has also been a continuing research focus.
 In 2007 I published an edited volume on Paris and the Right in the Twentieth Century, and I have recently contibuted a study of royalist cosmopolitanism to the AHRC-funded network on Internationalism and Cultural Exchange, 1870–1920.

 I have discussed my research with a wide audience, exploring the mass spectacles of the 1930s on BBC Radio 3 ('Europe: the Art of Austerity'), and offering more hands-on analysis of nineteenth-century caricatures and artefacts for school pupils as part of Warwick's Widening Participation initiative.
 I have contributed as a country expert to the Varieties of Democracy project, and taken part in the 2016 commemoration of the Battle of Cable Street with a blog on how cracking the visual codes of 1930s street politics can help us understand the burkini bans in contemporary France.
-I have recently been interviewed for the French History Network Blog on 'French Historians under the Spotlight'.
+I have also been interviewed for the French History Network Blog on 'French Historians under the Spotlight'.

 Teaching and supervision

-- The crowd in French politics and imagination, 1870–1945
+- The Crowd in French Politics and Imagination, 1870–1945

-- The right in France from the Dreyfus Affair to Le Pen
+- The Right in France from the Dreyfus Affair to Le Pen

-- Popular theatre and political utopia in France, 1890–1940
+- Popular Theatre and Political Utopia in France, 1890–1940

-- Anarchist culture in Belle Epoque Paris, 1880–1914
+- Anarchist Culture in Belle Epoque Paris, 1880–1914

 - (ed.), Paris and the Right in the Twentieth Century (Newcastle: Cambridge Scholars’ Press, 2007), 248 p.